Is the open road calling your name? Or has a new addition to your family got you looking at family cars instead of two-seater sports models?

 An establishment fee is a one-off upfront fee designed to cover the cost of setting up your car loan.

-You might have to pay a penalty, or early termination fee, if you pay off your loan ahead of schedule.
+You might have to pay a penalty, or an early termination fee, if you pay off your loan ahead of schedule.
 This would be to compensate the lender for lost interest payments.

 With this type of loan, there are usually conditions about the age of the car that you wish to purchase.
 These will differ between financial institutions.
-Some may offernew car loansto brand new cars only, while some may consider a new car no more than two years old or with a certain number of kilometres on the clock.
+Some may offer new car loans to purchase brand new cars only, while some may consider financing a car no more than two years old or with a certain number of kilometres on the clock.

 The great news for new car buyers is lower interest rates.
-The interest rates fornew car loansare usually a bit lower than a used car loan as this type of loan is seen as less risky to the lender because new cars generally have higher resale value than older models, reducing the lender’s financial risk, especially for secured car loans.
+The interest rates for new car loans are often a bit lower than for used car loans, as new cars generally have higher resale value than older models, reducing the lender’s financial risk, especially for secured car loans.

-Depending on the financial institution, there may be restrictions on the age of the car in order to be eligible.
-For example, some may offer this type of loan to cars that are between two to five years old.
-Always check with your lender for terms and conditions.
+Depending on the financial institution, there may be eligibility restrictions on the age of the car.
+For example, some may offer this type of loan for cars that are between two and five years old.
+Always check the terms and conditions with your lender.

-The other major difference between a used car loan and a new car loan is that interest rates may be a little higher forused car loans.
-But like a new car loan, there are also a range of secured and unsecuredused car loansavailable to choose from.
+The other major difference between a used car loan and a new car loan is that interest rates may be a little higher for used car loans.
+But like a new car loan, there are also a range of secured and unsecured used car loans available to choose from.

-Some of the preferred features are:
+Some of the popular features are:

 The dreaded paperwork.
 It’s a tedious part of life but a necessary process we can’t avoid.
 We’ve tried to make it easier for you by putting together a checklist of some of the documentation that you may need to support your car loan application.

 Have your driver’s license or passport ready as well as your birth certificate and Medicare card, or two additional cards with your name and photo on them, to prove you are who you say you are.

 It sounds silly that you wouldn’t know your own number, but you don’t call yourself, do you?
 Make sure you have all of your contact details on you, such as address and phone numbers, so that you don’t slow down the application process.

 Be prepared for your credit history to be studied.
 While it can feel a little intrusive, a credit check is a comprehensive way for lenders to determine if you are going to be able to make the loan repayments.

 Unfortunately, your word doesn’t carry the same weight it would have in the old days.
-In order to prove you earn the amount that you state on your application, you will need to provide pay slips from the past few months.
+To prove you earn the amount that you state on your application, you will need to provide pay slips from the past few months.
 If you don’t have copies of these, you may be able to use your most recent tax return or group certificates.
 However, check with your lender to see if they will accept these.

 The loan term is the amount of time the lender gives you to repay the car loan.
 For example, a loan with a five-year loan term would have to be paid off within five years.

 This is the headline interest rate.
-It doesn’t include fees and charges, so it might understate how much money you would have to repay over the life of the loan.
+It doesn’t include fees and charges, so it might understate how much money you would ultimately have to repay over the life of the loan.

 The LVR, or loan-to-value ratio, is a percentage that expresses the amount of money owed on the car compared to the value of the car.
 For example, if you took out a $15,000 loan to buy a $20,000 car, you would an LVR of 75 per cent.